 - a.
 Program Allocation.
-Development projects subject to the provisions of this article shall expend not less than one (1%) percent of building development costs acquiring and installing on-site artwork.
-This expenditure shall be referred to as the program allocation.
-Notwithstanding the foregoing, the specific program allocation for a project subject to a development agreement or a disposition and development agreement shall be established in the project specific agreement as part of a negotiated comprehensive public benefit package. - b.
+Development projects subject to the provisions of this article shall make a contribution of not less than one percent of building development costs for acquiring and installing onsite artwork.
+This contribution shall be referred to as the program allocation.
+The specific program allocation for a project subject to a development agreement or a disposition and development agreement shall be established in the project specific agreement as part of a negotiated comprehensive public benefit package. - b.
 In-lieu Payments.
-In lieu of acquiring and installing on-site artwork as required under subsection a. of this section, the applicant, at the applicant's discretion, may pay into the Alameda Public Art Fund a public art in-lieu contribution in an amount equal to one hundred (100%) percent of the program allocation.
-If an applicant chooses to make the public art in-lieu payment, the applicant must make that choice prior to final approval of the development project application and fully pay the public art in-lieu payment to the City prior to the City's issuing the first building permit for the development project for which the contribution is required. - c.
-If the applicant chooses to acquire and install on-site artwork, and the value of the on-site artwork is less than one hundred (100%) percent of the program allocation, the applicant shall pay into the Alameda Public Art Fund the difference between one hundred (100%) percent of the program allocation and the value of the on-site artwork.
+In lieu of acquiring and installing on-site artwork as provided in subsection a of this Section 30-98.4, the applicant, at the applicant's discretion, may place into the Alameda Public Art Fund a public art in-lieu contribution in an amount equal to eighty (80) percent of the program allocation.
+If an applicant chooses to place into the Alameda Public Art Fund a public art in-lieu contribution equal to 80% of the program allocation, the applicant must make that choice prior to final approval of the development project entitlements.
+If the applicant must place into the Alameda Public Art Fund 100% of the program allocation.
+The applicant shall place into the Alameda Public Art Fund 100% of the program allocation.
+The applicant shall place into the Alameda Public Art Fund the required public art in lieu contribution prior to the City's issuing the first building permit for the development project for which the contribution is required. - c.
+If the applicant has chosen to acquire and install on-site artwork, has made that choice prior to final approval of the development project entitlements, and the value of the on-site artwork is less than 100% of the program allocation, the applicant may place into the Alameda Public Art Fund the difference between 100% of the program allocation and the value of the on-site artwork.

-30-98.5 - Public Art Requirements.
+30.98.5 - Public Art Requirements.

 - a.
 On-site artwork shall be installed on the development project site in a location that allows the artwork to be visible from a public right-of-way or from other publicly accessible property.
 Interactive art must be fully accessible to the public. - b.
 On-site artwork shall be permanent in nature and shall be constructed of materials that are appropriate for the proposed location. - c.
 On-site artwork installations required by Section 30-98.4 may include: - 1.
 Sculpture; such as in the round, bas-relief, mobile, fountain, kinetic, electronic, or other, in any material or combination of materials; - 2.
 Painting: All media, including but not limited to, murals; - 3.
 Graphic and multi-media: Printmaking, drawing, calligraphy and photography including digital, any combination of forms of electronic media including sound, film, holographic, and video and other art forms but only when on a large public scale; - 4.
 Mosaics; - 5.
 Crafts: In clay, fiber and textiles, wood metal, plastics and other materials; - 6.
-Mixed Media: Any combination of forms or media, including collage; and - 7.
-Any other artwork determined by the Public Art Commission, or City Council on appeal, to satisfy the intent of this section. - d.
+Mixed Media: Any combination of forms or media, including collage; and

+- 7. Any other artwork determined by the Public Art Commission, or City Council on appeal, to satisfy the intent of this section. - c.
 The following facilities and artwork shall not be eligible to satisfy the requirements for on-site artwork: - 1.
 Construction of indoor or outdoor stages or performance spaces. - 2.
 Cultural arts and arts programming.